nschorgh/CaveXML/cavexml.md

 Within the scope of language-independent transcriptions, the Python function 'unidecode' provides lossy ASCII transliterations of Unicode text, and it can serve as a case study for the reduction of cave names into the ASCII character set.
 Two such Python modules are available: text-unidecode and unidecode.
 The unidecode function converts 'Scărişoara' into 'Scarisoara'.
 It also works with non-Latin alphabets.
 The Korean cave name '쌍용굴' is translated by unidecode to 'sangyonggul', which is indeed a name that is also used for this cave, although it is more often written with a second 'S' in front as 'Ssangyonggul'.
 Unidecode does not remove spaces, dashes, or apostrophes.
 Certainly, one would want to find Aladdin's Cave with or without typing the apostrophe.
 Hence additional simplifications should be made after applying the unidecode function, including setting all letters to lower case.
 One possibility is to omit all characters that are not alphanumerical Latin characters, but obviously only after and not before the unidecode function is applied, otherwise there would be nothing left of '쌍용굴'.

-The same transliteration function can also be applied to the user input.
-In that case the database entry "Kaʻūpūlehu" will turn into "kaupulehu", and when the user types "Ka'upulehu", it will also be converted into kaupulehu and match the database entry.
+The same transliteration function can also be applied to the search term.
+The database entry "Kaʻūpūlehu" will turn into "kaupulehu", and when the user types "Ka'upulehu", it will also be converted into kaupulehu and match the database entry.
 Of course this is not perfect.
 'Hoehle' will not match 'Höhle'.
 However, the case study demonstrates that names can be normalized reasonably well automatically, without placing any constraints on the characters allowed in the cave name field.